gik0geck0/drift-setup/skin.md

 Cars in assetto are ultimately just an image texture which was comprised of many layers.
 In this quick tutorial, we'll walk through the basic process of getting started.

+For a video overview, see: [James Rowland: Everything You Need to Know About Assetto Corsa Livery/Skin Making](https://img.youtube.com?v=-Jkyxd1s1Vg)

 # Create a New Skin
 1. Content Manager > Content > Car > Skins
 2. Clone, pick an ID